 Even if Kolodiejchuk is not your thing, don’t skip Michael Mirdad.
 His style and content are much more mainstream for readers browsing the web to explore a topic like this.
 In a single long page, he touches on its history and spans its symptomology in terms more familiar in popular psychology and psychotherapy than the strictly spiritual—-all with a contemporary facility.

-For deeper expansion, I recommend the book from which Starr’s passage is taken (especially if you want the origin of the phrase), followed by the book of this subject’s title by Thomas Moore (as yet, uncited in my compilations; he also authored the introduction in Starr’s book) — the best of what a book is.
+For deeper expansion, I recommend the book from which Starr’s passage is taken (especially if you want the origin of the phrase), followed by the book of this subject’s title by Thomas Moore (he also authored the introduction in Starr’s book) — the best of what a book is.

 Lastly, the book from which Kolodiejchuk’s passage is taken: Mother Teresa’s writings are as painful to read as obsolete translations of Saint Teresa of Avila’s Seven Castles/Mansions—but it’s noteworthy that neither of their writings were intended to be read as books, or by general audiences.
 (It would be wonderful to have their work tackled by Starr or someone of her caliber.)